 For the time being, I’m going the natural route.
 I’ll try the usual recommended supplements to see if they do anything before exploring HRT.
 Before I figured all of this out, I cried myself to sleep, worried and anxious about how my son would cope with his mother losing her mind while he’s still so young.
 Tonight, I sat at the dinner table with him, feeling happy and content, when out of nowhere, snakes of anxiety start to writhe and constrict in my stomach.
-Armed with the knowledge that this is ‘just menopause’, I can exhale and view it as a difficult weather pattern which will pass.
+Armed with the knowledge that this is ‘just perimenopause’, I can exhale and view it as a difficult weather pattern which will pass.
 I’m ok with that.
-I’ll have several days at a stretch where I feel perfectly normal and then a few days where something shifts and I really don’t feel like myself at all.
+I have several days at a stretch where I feel perfectly normal and then a few days where something shifts and I really don’t feel like myself at all.
 I suppose this is my new normal for a while.

 Gratitude List– I’m going to say, out loud, every day, five things that I am grateful for.
 I used to do this as a nightly practice, and I need to resume it.
 Gratitude chases away all manner of ills.
 Grateful hearts find it hard to be anxious or negative.

 Phone a friend– I have been a little withdrawn from some friends because I’ve been fearful of exposing my craziness.
-I’ve also simply not been in the frame of mind to make plans in advance when panic can descend on me unexpectedly.
+I’ve also simply not been in the frame of mind to make plans in advance because panic can descend on me unexpectedly.
 Friendship and social connection make happier and longer-living humans, especially for women.

 Cutting Caffeine– I’m going to cut down on my caffeine to help with the sleep and anxiety/panic issues.
 This is HARD since coffee is my new sugar.
 I’ve done this for five days now and it seems to be helping (unfortunately!).

 Therapy Animal– I got a bunny rabbit (or my second child, as friends call him).
 It is hard to be anxious when you are petting a soft, adorable, entertaining little creature like this.
-Some people get a sports car for their midlife crisis, I got a black otter mini-Rex bunny rabbit.
+Some people get a sports car for their midlife crisis, I got a black otter mini-Rex rabbit.

 Balthazar, the Sequinist whisperer

 I do wonder how perimenopause feels to a killer whale or a short-finned pilot whale… they are the only other animals on this planet besides humans to go through menopause (throw that into conversation at your next book club).
 Do they swim in anxious circles or have fits of irritation and rage?
-As I keep saying, I’m just so grateful and relived to be perimenopausal since I thought it was something much worse.
-My usual programming will resume, colour and sequins will be worn.
-I may be (temporarily) losing my marbles, but I am keeping my style.
+As I keep saying, I’m so grateful and relived to only be perimenopausal since I thought it was something much worse.
+My usual programming will resume; colour and sequins will be worn.
+I might be (temporarily) losing my marbles, but I am keeping my style.
 If you have any tips or advice on this stage of life, like my bunny rabbit, I’m all ears. xx